 From a policy perspective, MAS is fundamentally opposed to allowing the transfer of a City asset to a private developer through this triad of city discretionary actions.
-The City could achieve many of the benefits through more direct mechanisms than the one comtemplated.
+The City could achieve many of the benefits through more direct mechanisms than the one contemplated.
 In essence, the City is currently transferring development rights to EDC and HHC with some funding ultimately benefiting the South Street Seaport Museum, instead of having the sale of development rights fully benefit the museum.

 Throughout the CEQR process, we have urged the City not to depart from the historic zoning intent of the Seaport.
-The Draft Environmental Impact Statement (DEIS) states the distribution of the development rights from Pier 17 to 250 Water Street have been justified by preserving the low-scale character of the waterfront by "moving new development inland near more similarly scaled buildings."1 However, this proposal undermines the original intent of the Special South Street Seaport District, dating back to 1972, which was to maintain the historic context and facilitate the transfer of development rights outside the district to benefit the Seaport Museum.
+By moving new development inland near more similarly scaled buildings, the Draft Environmental Impact Statement (DEIS) justifies the distribution of the development rights from Pier 17 to 250 Water by preserving the low-scale character of the waterfront.1 In fact, this rationale actually undermines the original intent of the Special South Street Seaport District dating back to 1972, which was to maintain the historic context and facilitate the transfer of development rights outside the district to benefit the Seaport Museum.
 250 Water Street was originally included in the district but was not designated as a receiving site.
-With this proposal, 250 Water Street would become a receiving site and the development rights transfer would benefit a private developer first, then City, and finally the museum.
+With this proposal, 250 Water Street would become a receiving site and the development rights transfer would benefit a private developer first, then the City, and finally the museum.
 Moreover, the Seaport Subdistrict was rezoned in 2003 at the behest of Community Board 1 to adjust the underlying zoning to be more consistent with the South Street Seaport Historic District.
 We continue to support the intent of the 2003 rezoning and maintain that the City's historic zoning policy for the Seaport be respected.
 MAS would support an appropriately scaled development at 250 Water Street while transferring the balance of development rights outside the South Street Seaport Historic District.

-Therefore, the Final Environmental Impact Statement (FEIS) must include the existing LSGD plan, proposed amended LSGD plan, and visuals of Pier 17 with the modifications proposed.
+Therefore, the Final Environmental Impact Statement (FEIS) must include the existing LSGD plan, proposed LSGD plan, and visuals of Pier 17 with the modifications proposed.
 As for the proposed transfer of development rights, MAS maintains that the FEIS must disclose the City-owned development rights value, the legal process of facilitating the development rights transfer, in addition to any other anticipated disposition actions and development rights transfers as part of this proposal.
+Without the disclosure of other actions, the public does not have the information to evaluate whether the proposal can be fully executed as planned and publicly discussed.